 Integrity Research received a strong response to our fourth comprehensive research pricing survey with over 140 firms, including investment banks and independents, providing information on their research pricing practices.
 The survey was conducted in August and September 2018 and included respondents from 24 countries in Asia Pacific, EMEA and the Americas.

 The 70-page study has been revamped to focus on pricing benchmarks derived from the survey results.
-The analysis segregates pricing trends for investment banks versus independents, by quartile, comparing fees charged for subscriptions, events and analyst access to overall research payments.
+The analysis segregates pricing trends for investment banks versus independents, analyzes payments to independents and to banks by quartile, comparing fees charged for subscriptions, events and analyst access to overall research payments.
 The study provides payment data for eleven different varieties of investment research from macro to fundamental to alternative data, as well as the typical subscription fees associated with each variety of research.

-The study benchmarks are timely in light of increasing pressure from European regulators for increased transparency of research fees.
-For this reason, the survey results are relevant for asset managers seeking to benchmark bundled research, in addition to research providers examining their own pricing strategies.
+The study benchmarks are timely in light of increasing pressure from European regulation for increased transparency of research fees.
+For this reason, the survey results are relevant for asset managers seeking to benchmark their research payments, in addition to research providers examining their own pricing strategies.

 Integrity’s most recent Research Pricing Survey was conducted from August 23, 2018 through September 30, 2018 through an anonymous online survey.
 Participation was invitation only, directed to providers of institutional investment research.
 In total, 141 firms participated in the survey.
 U.S.-based survey participants represented 55% of respondents, European research providers represented 28%, of which 17% were based in the U.K. 9% were based in Asia.